How to Treat a Baby’s Cough the Right Way

-So, instead of looking to the pharmacy, Ferrer recommends that parents address the underlying issues.
-“Kids cough is usually due to viral infections and they usually have a day or so of fever chills, runny nose, and stuffy nose,” he explains.
+So, instead of looking to the pharmacy, Ferrer recommends that parents address the underlying issues with some natural remedies.
+“Kids’ coughs are usually due to viral infections and they usually have a day or so of fever chills, runny nose, and stuffy nose,” he explains.
 And it’s the runny nose, or post-nasal drip, that ultimately leads to the cough.
-You solve the drip and you fix the baby’s cough, you have to resolve the drip.
+To fix the baby’s cough, you have to resolve the drip.

 “There is strong evidence for saline — salty water nasal spray that parents can spray into the nose.
 And children of any age can use it,” Ferrer says.
 But he also notes that adding xylitol, a common natural sweetener, can make the spray even better.
 “They neutralize the pH and avoids the burning sensation that sometimes happens with just the saline nasal spray.
 Plus, xylitol is an anti-inflammatory.”

 Finally, parents can address the cough itself.
 Ferrer notes that many studies have found that honey often outperforms standard cough syrup in efficacy.
-But there is a caution.
+But parents should use it with caution.
 Honey should not be given to babies under 12 months old.
 It can contain botulinum toxins that can make an infant very sick.
 For babies over 12 months old, however, a spoonful of honey will do wonders to help suppress a cough.
-The effect can be helped by sprinkling a tiny amount of ginger and clove powder (if you’ve got it) over the honey.
+The cough suppressing effects can be helped by sprinkling a tiny amount of ginger and clove powder (if you’ve got it) over the honey.
 The clove powder, in particular, can help numb nerves in the throat that tickle and lead to coughing.

-Remedies like honey, moist air, and nasal sprays should go a long way into helping a child feel more comfortable and keeping symptoms to a minimum.
-But parents should also understand when to seek help from a pediatrician.
+Natural cough remedies like honey, moist air, and nasal sprays should go a long way toward helping a child feel more comfortable and keeping their coughing to a minimum.
+But parents should also understand when treating their baby’s cough requires help from a pediatrician.

 “If the cough persists beyond one week and it’s associated with fever that persists more than three days, and there is yellowish mucus that’s when they should go to the doctor,” Ferrer explains.

 But he also notes that parents shouldn’t expect to come home with antibiotics.
-The vast amount of baby coughs are linked to viral infections.
-Antibiotics only work for bacterial infections.
+The vast amount of baby coughs are linked to viral infections, and antibiotics only work for bacterial infections.